soniakreddy/LittleLemonApp/README.md

 ### Profile Screen
 ![Profile](./assets/profile.png)

-## How to Submit

-- Export your wireframe from Figma as a JPG.
-- Add the wireframe to your GitHub repository.
-- Provide the repository link and submit for peer review.

 ## Feedback

 Your feedback on this app is highly appreciated!
 If you notice any issues or areas for improvement, please feel free to create an issue or submit a pull request.